Skip to content

 TypeScript configuration

-The TypeScript configuration is mostly done of a per-package basis.
+The TypeScript configuration is mostly done on a per-package basis.
 The configuration files are closely based on the files created by create-vue.

 A root-level tsconfig.json is only created if ESLint is included.
 That is just used to check eslint.config.ts, which is at the root of the project.
 There currently aren't any other TS files that live outside the sub-packages.